If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The supersedure cell is created when the workers find it necessary to replace an existing queen for a number of reasons.
-First off, a sick queen will mean the colony is no longer productive and this could mean lack of a future generation.
+First off, a sick queen will mean the colony is no longer productive and this could mean a lack of a future generation.
 The queen should then be replaced.
-Secondly, an old queen will mean a lower productivity and a need to replace her.
+Secondly, an old queen will mean lower productivity and a need to replace her.
 The workers will therefore prepare a young queen to replace her.
-They will build a supersedure cell at the middle of a frame for this purpose.
+They will build a supersedure cell in the middle of a frame for this purpose.

-On the flipside, is the swarm cell that is created when a honeybee colony is very strong and needs to split into two.
+On the flip side, is the swarm cell that is created when a honeybee colony is very strong and needs to split into two.
 Huge colonies become difficult to manage and hence the need to split and move out.
 The worker bees will therefore create a swarm cell that will nurture a new queen that will keep a part of the colony as the older queen moves out with the rest.
 The swarm cell will therefore be built on the bottom of the frame, hanging vertically with its opening facing downwards.
 This is unlike drone cells that exist in groups and are found on the edge of the frames.

 Emergency queen cells are similar to the supersedure but are created only when something drastic happens, like the untimely death of a queen.